 Governors are informed about the intended use of all money carried forward in balances.
+Governors have decided to aim to build a general contingency of £100,000 into the delegated budget.
 The carry forward fluctuates from year to year because of outstanding committed expenditure from one year to the next and the cash flowing of receipts (income).